 After equilibrium is attained, the antibody-bound fraction is separated from unbound antigen by decantation or aspiration.
-The enzyme activity, determined by reaction with a substrate that generates light, in the antibody-bound fraction is directly proportional to the native antigen concentration.
+The enzyme activity in the antibody-bound fraction is directly proportional to the native antigen concentration.
 By utilizing several different serum references of known antigen values, a dose response curve can be generated from which the antigen concentration of an unknown can be ascertained.